wp-plugins/cpo-shortcodes/readme.txt

 5. Add custom-colored pricing tables to your pages

 == Changelog ==

+= 1.2.2 =
+* Fixed the section shortcode not being included.
+* Added missing shortcodes to the visual editor generator.
+* Added a new shortcode: mailchimp optin form.
+* Added a new shortcode: animation area.
+* Added a new shortcode: clearing div.

 = 1.2.1 =
 * Fixed the icon generator not displaying properly.